 You are facing an uphill battle.
 If you are a terriblewriter — or worse, hate writing — why you are pursuing a career in the law, which is entirely based on expressing complex ideas with writing?

-Second, I have different things to say if you are worried about your writing because English is your second language (and you are otherwise pretty bright), OR if you are a native English speaker but you rate your writing ability as just so-so — not terrible, but not awesome.
+Second, I have different things to say if you are worried about your writing because you think your English sucks because English is not your first language language (and you are otherwise pretty bright), OR if you are a native English speaker but you rate your writing ability as just so-so — not terrible, but not awesome.

 Here is the key and the good news.